 You don’t have to use a multi-factor authentication app on your phone.
 There are various desktop applications and browser plugins you use instead.
 For instance, in the below screenshot I use a browser plugin called Authenticator.
 The plugin is freely available for Chrome, Firefox, and Microsoft Edge.

-The Authenticator browser plugin.
+Image: the Authenticator browser plugin.

 So far we have only talked about things you can do to secure your accounts.
 You might wonder what we do to secure your accounts.
 There are lots of things we do, and we got an ISO 27001 Information Security Certificate to proof it.